nest/nestml/doc/syntax.md

 # NESTML language documentation

-NESTML has a concise syntax that avoids clutter in the form of semicolons, curly braces or tags as known from other programming or markup languages.
+NESTML has a concise syntax that avoids clutter in the form of semicolons, curly braces or tags as known from other programming, description and markup languages.
 Instead it concentrates on the domain concepts needed to efficiently write down neuron models and their equations.

 NESTML files are expected to have the filename extension `.nestml`.
-There is no connection between model and file name.
 Each file may contain one or more neuron models.
+There is no direct corresponds between model and file name.
 Models that shall be compiled into one extension module for NEST have to reside in the same directory.
 The name of the module corresponds to the name of the folder.

-In order to give the users of NESTML complete in implementing neuron's dynamics freedom, we provide a full programming language.
+In order to give the users of NESTML complete freedom in implementing neuron's dynamics, we provide a full programming language.
 This programming language is used in the `update`-block and `function`-block.
 It provides the following features:

 ### Data types and physical units